Re-confirming subscribers

 Now, you can choose to send another re-confirmation campaign to this segment.
 To do so, choose the segment with not confirmed contacts during the re-confirmation campaign setup:

-Then proceed as explained above with choosing our ‘'Abacus: Re-confirm'' template to send the campaign, exporting the campaign report and unsubscribing contacts who haven't confirmed their subscription.
+Then proceed as explained above with selecting your already-made template to send the campaign, exporting the campaign report and unsubscribing contacts who haven't confirmed their subscription.

 Since Apple iOS 15 update, the tracking pixel in the Apple Mail app is being automatically pre-fetched.
 So, in many cases, the open rate might not be the most reliable metric.
 You can learn more about it here.